adityasurana/How-to-build-humanoid-robot-Gyani2.0/README.md

 (5) Actions are also predefined accordingly to the response of any query, if response contain action:-

-   (a) Recognise me - then face recognition code will be executed.
-For face recognition I have used opencv and face_recognition                               libraries.
+(5.a) Recognise me - then face recognition code will be executed.
+For face recognition I have used openCV and face_recognition libraries.
 The face_encodings in '.dat' format files are pre stored on the system.

+(5.b) Emotions - then an emotion on the Oled displays will be displayed.
+Like for

+Love -> Oled will display 'heart.png'

+any responses related to Money -> 'rs.png'

+Music, Dance -> 'music.png' etc.

+(5.c) Physical actions to be performed - then a data signal will be sent to Arduino through serial port (serial data communication) to instruct servo motors to perform required action.